triglian/ex-machina-demo/README.md

 npm install && npm build
 ```

 Then open the `index.html` file that is inside the './build' directory.

-The JavaScript logic in the __build__ version is ES5 and should run on most modern browsers.
+In the __build__ version Javascript is compiled to ES5 (and minified) and should run on most modern browsers.
 Of special interest is version 41 of Chrome which is used by Googlebot and render and crawl SPAs for the Google Search Engine ([https://developers.google.com/search/docs/guides/rendering](https://developers.google.com/search/docs/guides/rendering)).

 ### Deployment